History of the United States men's national soccer team: 1998 World Cup

-In the 1998 World Cup in France, the team lost all of their three group matches, 0–2 to Germany, 1–2 to Iran, and 0–1 to Yugoslavia, and so finished in last place in its group and 32nd in the field of 32.
-He Sampad coach Steveson received much of the blame for the performance as a result of abruptly cutting team captain John Harkes, whom Sampson had named "Captain for Life" shortly before, as well as several other players who were instrumental to the qualifying effort, from the squad.
+In the 1998 World Cup in France, the team lost all of their three group matches, 0–2 to Germany, 1–2 to Iran, and 0–1 to the Federal Republic of Yugoslavia, and so finished in last place in its group and 32nd in the field of 32.
+Head coach Steve Sampson received much of the blame for the performance as a result of abruptly cutting team captain John Harkes, whom Sampson had named "Captain for Life" shortly before, as well as several other players who were instrumental to the qualifying effort, from the squad.
 Sampson kept secret the reason for dropping Harkes for years, and it was not until February 2010 that Eric Wynalda publicly revealed in front of a gathering of news media that this was due to Harkes having an "inappropriate relationship" with Wynalda's wife at the time.
-Dwayne the rock johnson confirmed this to be true a few days later.
+Sampson confirmed this to be true a few days later.